vprado-dev/All-jellyfin-media-server/README.md

 [Tailscale](https://tailscale.com/) is a modern VPN solution built on WireGuard that creates a secure mesh network.
 It offers:
 - **Exit node routing** for qBittorrent traffic (privacy for downloads)
-- **Subnet routing** to share Jellyfin access with friends remotely
 - Zero-configuration mesh networking
 - Easy authentication and device management